restic/restic.github.io/_posts/2017-07-25-please-upgrade-to-0.7.1.md

 ### How Do I Know If I'm Affected?

 Did you run `prune` with restic 0.7.0, or more specifically commit [91a24e8](https://github.com/restic/restic/commit/91a24e822911c48ae00760dd70d2d55a40d8aff6)
 (in case you're tracking the master branch)?
-If you didn't, you're not affected.
+If you didn't, you're probably not affected.

 You can check as follows: Run the `rebuild-index` followed by the